Iraneus/betamedneed/about.md

 This means ensuring that more people can have access to the medical care they need, when and where they need it at more affordable costs.

-We are bring together a service network of certified professionals and verified vendors to improve the quality medical care for individuals and communities.
+We are bringing together a dedicated network of certified professionals and verified vendors to improve the quality medical care for individuals and communities.

 Consider a neurological condition like a stroke, getting the right medical care sooner can make a lot of difference and usually results in improved clinical outcomes, reduced costs, and better experience for all stakeholders, from the patient to the community.